 Because this area encompasses the whole software lifecycle, from design to management, that’s the case.
 Coding is necessary to implement a DevOps paradigm.

 Yes!
-According to Dice, the average income for this position is US$111,683, which puts it in fifth place of all IT jobs.
+According to our research, the average income for this position is $117,660 per year.

 This area is a fantastic method that several IT organizations are using to supply their clients with more dependable and speedier solutions.

 This sector draws people having technical and also non-technical backgrounds.
 It means a non-technical person can pursue this industry.